olivierfriard/boris_docs/index.rst

-Writing converters for converting external data values
+Converters for external data values
 ------------------------------------------------------------

 Converters can be written using the Python programming language.

 The **INPUT** variable will be loaded with the original value of the external data file (for example 01:22:32).

 The **OUPUT** variable must contain the converted value in seconds (the dot must be used for decimal separator).